JohannEid/awesome-wanchain/README.md

 Overview of Wanchain

-Wanchain is a public blockchain working on decentralized cross-chain interoperability.
+Wanchain is a public blockchain working on solving cross-chain interoperability.

 The financial ecosystem of tomorrow will be built on many assets relying on heterogeneous chains, protocols and technologies.
 Wanchain aims to link all these assets, in a decentralized trustless and permissionless manner.